 It has been said that “one person’s workout is another person’s warm-up,” and the reverse is true as well.
 So this means many hours of extreme exercise each week may be appropriate for some people.
 Toleration for exercise intensity, duration, and frequency are unique to each individual.
 One must take into account the person’s general health, age, and fitness level.
 Jumping feet first into an elite training program might be appropriate for a healthy person in her mid-twenties.
 However, for a perimenopausal woman battling hot flashes and poor bone density, a gentler and more gradual approach is the safest way to avoid overstressing an already stress-burdened system.

 How do you know if you are exercising too much?
 An adrenal salivary panel will chart your levels of cortisol, the body’s stress hormone, and show you whether it’s too low, too high, or just right.
-It is also important to pay attention to signals from your body.
+It is also important to pay attention to signals from your body that you may be overtraining.
 Symptoms of over-training include persistent tiredness, worsening strength and stamina, sleep disturbances, slow recovery, aching joints or limbs, injuries, and frequent illness.

 Be watchful of these eight signs you are overtraining: